Susan Bertie, Countess of Kent: Second marriage

 Her second husband, Sir John Wingfield, was a nephew of Bess of Hardwick.
 They had two sons, Peregrine Wingfield, born in Holland, presumably named after her brother, and Robert Wingfield.
+Wingfield died in 1596 during the capture of Cadiz, widowing Susan and leaving her without means of support.
+Elizabeth I granted her a £100 pension for life the next year.

-Aemilia Lanyer calls Susan Bertie "the Mistris of my youth, / The noble guide of my ungovern'd dayes."
+Aemilia Lanyer called Susan Bertie "the Mistris of my youth, / The noble guide of my ungovern'd dayes."
 The poet was educated under the direction of the dowager Countess of Kent, whose Protestant humanist circle had a profound influence on the young Lanyer.
 The practice of being sent from one's family to be trained up in service in an aristocratic household, like that of Susan's, was then widespread.